Kunalmatthews/Web-Sec/README.txt

 	3) Make sure to install the express package (npm install express)
 	4) in terminal: node server.js
 	5) In browser: Type http://localhost:3000 in URL bar

+We implemented the Rock, Paper, Scissors, Lizard, Spock game.
+However, we were not able to use a templating engine to generate the game outcome and statistics.